 Jérôme Mullmaier and Roderik Boogaard, in the 23rd chapter of this edition, discussed the impact of the AIFM Directive on the private equity sector.
 You can find an extract of his contribution here, or order the full book here.

-Jérôme Mullmaier, local partner, is a member of the Investment Management Practice Group in our Luxembourg office.
-He focuses in alternative funds structuring, notably in the fields of on private equity, real estate, infrastructure and debt funds.T: +352 466 230 269 E: firstname.lastname@example.org
+Jérôme Mullmaier, partner, is a member of the Investment Management Practice Group in our Luxembourg office.
+His practice covers the structuring of alternative funds, notably in the fields of private equity, real estate, infrastructure and debt.T: +352 466 230 269 E: firstname.lastname@example.org